 Autumn brings cooler nights and frequent showers, and these damper conditions are ideal for fungi to thrive.
 Some nature reserves hold fungi forays at this time of year and the Muir of Dinnet National Nature Reserve in the east of the park is a great place to see them.

 Some fungi are toxic so take care if you’re foraging – NatureScot’s Guide to Scottish fungi is a good place to learn more, or why not join an organised foray with an expert?
 Look out for a Fungus Fanfare at Abernethy feature in this year’s Autumnwatch too.

 If you’re in the west of the park don’t miss the excellent Highland Wildlife Park at Kincraig, or see the UK’s only reindeer herd in Glenmore, which has been roaming freely here since 1952.
 Discover the area’s wildlife for yourself on a range of wildlife watching tours, where experts, such as those from Speyside Wildlife, will lead you on a wildlife adventure.

 The Autumnwatch team will be streaming the best of the action on remote cameras on the Autumnwatch website, BBC iPlayer, YouTube and Connected Red Button.
 There will also be pop up live features on the Autumnwatch Facebook page with naturalist and digital presenter Hannah Stitfall, who will be joined by the presenters of the TV shows.

-And don’t forget to share your autumn wildlife experiences across Facebook, Instagram and Twitter using #Autumnwatch, #ScotlandIsNow #OnlyInScotland #VisitScotland and with @scottishnaturalheritage on Instagram.
+Find out more about wildlife in Scotland this autumn.
+Don’t forget to share your autumn wildlife experiences across Facebook, Instagram and Twitter using #Autumnwatch, #ScotlandIsNow #OnlyInScotland #VisitScotland and #NatureScot.